Browsing Category

 I’ve heard of John Wesley as a pioneer in church history and wanted to learn more about him.
 I was UN-pleasantly surprised by his story.

 He was raised by an extremely strict father and that became a BIG part of who he was.
 He lived by RULES.
 Those ‘rules’ or METHODS became the foundation of the Methodist church.
 Most of his life was about how much he could DO without really understanding or experiencing the love and grace of God.
-For a better biographies by Janet Benge, I highly recommend Corrie Ten Boom, Gladys Aylward and Amy Carmichael!
+For better biographies by Janet Benge, I highly recommend Corrie Ten Boom, Gladys Aylward and Amy Carmichael!

 Rating 7/10